 RI Department of State Launches Online Application for Voters to Request a Mail Ballot

-PROVIDENCE, RI - Secretary of State Gregg M. Amore and the RI Department of State Elections Division today launched a new online application portal for registered Rhode Island voters to request a mail ballot.
+PROVIDENCE, RI, RHODE ISLAND, July 25 - Secretary of State Gregg M. Amore and the RI Department of State Elections Division today launched a new online application portal for registered Rhode Island voters to request a mail ballot.

 "Today's announcement is an important step forward in our work to modernize and strengthen our elections system," said Secretary of State Gregg M. Amore.
 "As Secretary of State, I will do everything I can to ensure the ballot box is accessible to all eligible voters, and this online application portal provides a new convenient and secure way to request a mail ballot."